TR4W/TR4W/README.md

 # TR4W
 TRLOG 4 Windows free amateur radio logging application https://tr4w.net

+***Note:: This repo is frozen!***
+There is a project underway this month to convert TR4W to Delphi 12 Community Edition.
+Ony break-fixes or critical bugs will be added to this repo and the Delphi 7 code.
+FYI - The D12 migrationis in active development and is converting all calls to Unicode, real Delphi strings, except where not possible due to WIn32 calls.
+While the WIn32 calls and custon window creationwill be moved to standard Delphi VCL, that is a longer project (phase 2 of the D12 migration).
+The D12 repo is private at the moment but it is compiling, talking to radios, logging contacts, etc. I plan to use it in the IARC-HF this weekend so it is pretty far along.

 New to contesting?
 The big loggers are powerful — and intimidating enough that most newcomers give up and just use their everyday logger, missing dupe checking, spotting, and live scoring.
 TR4W takes the other path: type the exchange in plain order into one field, let the software handle CW and FT8 for you, and plug a modern radio straight into the network.
 Real contest features, none of the learning cliff.

 ## Free and open-source.